You can see this as an email only after subscribing to my newsletter at kula.blog/newsletter

 Books I've read #

 Why Zebras Don't Get Ulcers by Robert M. Sapolsky.
-It's a great read during the pandemic, but not an easy one as it can raise your stress levels even more.
-Now I know a lot more how stress works and how bad it can be for the body and mind.
-I wouldn't mind more info about effective coping methods.
-The most important are:
+It's a great read during the pandemic, but it can raise your stress levels.
+Stress is terrible for the body and the mind.
+The most important coping strategies are:

 But, generally try to avoid stress as much as possible.

-One of my friends challenged me that *eustress is good for you.
-After digging more into eustress, I have to disagree that eustress even exists.
+One of my friends challenged me that eustress is good for you.
+But, I have to disagree that eustress even exists.
 Read "Eustress and Distress: Neither Good Nor Bad, but Rather the Same?" by Julie Bienertova‐Vasku, Peter Lenart and Martin Scheringer.
-Instead of thinking of good stress, I recommend taking a look a This Is How To Have A Long Awesome Life: 7 Secrets From Research by Eric Baker

 Silence: The Power of Quiet in a World Full of Noise by Thich Nhat Hanh.
-I wasn't expecting Buddist book about meditation, awareness, and the value of slowing down, but I've quite enjoyed it, and it fits with my theme for this month perfectly.
+I wasn't expecting Buddist book about meditation, awareness, and the value of slowing down, but I've quite enjoyed it.

 Alfabet mitów menedżerskich, czyli o pułapkach bezrefleksyjnego działania.
-It's a Polish book, but if that's a problem to you I have Nine Lies About Work: A Freethinking Leader's Guide to the Real World should be kind of similar.
+It's a Polish book.
+If you want something similar in English, the Nine Lies About Work: A Freethinking Leader's Guide to the Real World looks promising.